 Chadwick Boseman graduated from Howard University with a Bachelor’s degree in Fine Arts in 2000.
 He appeared in various television shows and wrote plays in the subsequent years.
 But his first starring role as an actor happened in 2013 as Jackie Robinson, in the movie 42.

-It took 13 years for Chadwick Boseman to find success as a leading actor, and 18 years to become an international superstar with Black Panther.
-Often, people look at someone else, eager to emulate the person’s success, not realizing the amount of work and sacrifice that led to that success.
+Chadwick Boseman found success as a leading actor 13 years after starting his career.
+He became an international superstar with Black Panther 5 years later.
+Often, people look at someone else, eager to emulate the person’s success, not realizing the amount of work and sacrifice they put in to reach success.

 Chadwick Boseman’s life trajectory reminds us of the importance of resilience and understanding that greatness is a process.